 - First offense failure to stop for a blue light.

 - Diversion programs.
-This includes pretrial intervention (PTI), alcohol education program (AEP), traffic education program (TEP), and conditional discharges, which can be available for some drug charges and criminal domestic violence.
+This includes pretrial intervention (PTI), alcohol education program (AEP), the Solicitor's Intervention Program (SIP) for certain criminal domestic violence charges, traffic education program (TEP), and conditional discharges, which can be available for some drug charges .

 - Certain juvenile convictions.
 Many, but not all, juvenile convictions in family court offer the chance to expunge your record.